Gary Oldman: Depends. Do you promise to keep this version of your Batman voice and never change it to something completely indecipherable?

 - The Spectacular Spider-Man

-- Quentin Beck who is a fairly mild-mannered guy talks in a hammy faux-British accent when being Mysterio.
+- Quentin Beck is a fairly mild-mannered guy, and talks in a hammy faux-British accent when being Mysterio.

 - The Green Goblin has a personality so different from his civilian identity that it is appropriately represented by giving the two separate voice actors.
-Interestingly, this version of the Goblin isn't crazy (Well, technically.
-He's probably a psychopath, but he doesn't have multiple personality disorder).
+Interestingly, this version of the Goblin isn't a Split Personality.

 - In the 1960s Spider-Man series, Spider-Man's speaking voice is about an octave deeper than Peter Parker's, even when there's no need for it (e.g., when he's talking to himself and there's nobody else around).